 If your solution consistently experiences a drop-off point, something in your service or process needs to be improved.
 You can tell when you need to reevaluate since SaaS companies often report client attrition rates of between 5 and 7 percent.

-The SaaS metric known as monthly recurring revenue, or MRR, measures the predictable revenue stream.
-It is made to give performance reporting accurately for a variety of subscription terms and types.
+The SaaS metric, known as monthly recurring revenue, or MRR, measures the predictable revenue stream.
+It is made to give performance reporting accurately for various subscription terms and types.

-Depending on the term duration, special pricing, upgrades, renewals, etc., your business may have a variety of various types of consumers, making it challenging to gauge your true growth or even your ARR.
+Depending on the term duration, special pricing, upgrades, renewals, etc., your business may have various types of consumers, making it challenging to gauge your true growth or even your ARR.

 With MRR, you can determine a rate at which you can swiftly and easily assess whether your efforts were successful.